spyfu/spyfu-vue-utils/README.md

 });
 ```

-### Exposing utility functions globally
+### Plugin API

-To expose these helpers to all plugins, you can install them as a plugin.
+In addition to being able to import these utilities directly, they can be exposed to all Vue instances if you prefer.
+To do this, simply install them as a plugin.

 ```js
 import Vue from 'vue';